Brogborough

 Brogborough is a village and civil parish in the Central Bedfordshire district of Bedfordshire, England, by junction 13 of the M1 motorway.
 According to the 2001, census it had a population of 343, reducing to 302 at the 2011 Census.
-The village is about 2.5 mi east of Milton Keynes in Buckinghamshire.
+The village is in the Marston Vale, about 2.5 mi east of Milton Keynes in Buckinghamshire.

+For information on aspects of the archaeology and history of Brogborough see:

 Brogborough Lake

 Home to the Brogborough Windsurfing Club, the 220 acre lake is solely dedicated to Windsurfing and Stand up paddle surfing.

 Grand Union Canal branch

 There is a proposal to create a new branch of the Grand Union Canal between Milton Keynes and Bedford.
 The terrain is broadly favourable for most of the route, but Brogborough Hill creates a formidable obstacle.

-Options being considered include a tunnel under the hill, or a Falkirk Wheel or the Brogborough Whirl plan to go over it.
+Options being considered include a tunnel under the hill, or a Falkirk Wheel or the 'Brogborough Whirl' plan to go over it.